quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Selecting Codepoints {#iana-random}

-New uses of codepoints from QUIC registries SHOULD use a randomly selected codepoint that excludes both existing allocations and the first unallocated codepoint in the selected space.
+New requests for codepoints from QUIC registries SHOULD use a randomly selected codepoint that excludes both existing allocations and the first unallocated codepoint in the selected space.
 Requests for multiple codepoints MAY use a contiguous range.
 This minimizes the risk that differing semantics are